 Photo by LDaileyPhotos

-This 3-day event is meant to challenge and reward you.
-There are multiple distance options across three days, pick one or make a weekend of it!
-Saturday is race day, and Friday's and Sunday's runs are more relaxed.
-You’ll do some solid mountain climbing, fantastic downhill shredding, see incredible views, play in creeks and waterfalls, and see Georgia’s largest tulip poplar tree!
+This 2-day event is meant to challenge and reward you.
+There are multiple distance options across two days, pick one or make a weekend of it!
+Friday is a KOM/QOM evening race, and Saturday is the big race day.
+You’ll do some solid mountain climbing, fantastic downhill shredding, see incredible views, play in creeks, and see Georgia’s largest tulip poplar tree!

 The Cohuttas offer some of the most beautifully rugged terrain in the Lower Appalachians, and you'll be in the perfect spot to launch an adventure in the mountains!